-A singer, songwriter, actor and producer Michael Phillip “Mick” Jagger was born on July 26, 1943, in Dartford, England.
+A singer, songwriter, producer and actor, Michael Phillip “Mick” Jagger was born on July 26, 1943, in Dartford, England.
 As the lead singer of the world’s greatest rock and roll band, the Rolling Stones, the charismatic Jagger is a living rock legend.
-July 12 marked the 55th anniversary of the Stones’ first live gig, and the band is still recording new music and touring on the strength of their classic hit songs.
+July 12th marked the 55th anniversary of the Stones’ first live gig, and the band is still recording new music and touring on the strength of their classic hit songs.

 As his rock-and-roll history with the Stones is so well documented, we’ve decided to celebrate Jagger with five fascinating, but perhaps lesser-known, facts about the man.

 A Focus on Film

 Jagger has several big-screen acting credits on his resume, from 1970’s Ned Kelly and Performance to 1992’s Freejack and 2001’s The Man from Elysian Fields.
 But in 1995, he formed Jagged Films with producing partner Victoria Pearman.
 They broke through in 2001 with the well-regarded thriller Enigma and have gone on to produce The Women, in 2008 and the James Brown biopic, Get on Up, starring Chadwick Boseman as the Godfather of Soul in 2014.
 Last year, Jagged Films collaborated with Martin Scorsese on the HBO series Vinyl, a story about a drug-addicted record executive living in 1970s New York, right at the moment when disco, punk and hip-hop came together.
 Jagger’s son James starred as Kip Stevens, the frontman of the series' fictional rock group The Nasty Bits.